dongmei/arowana/_posts/project/2015-10-07-redesign-tokyo-marathon-2016-website.markdown

 author: Dongmei Hu
 categories:
 - project
-tagged: Web,
 img: portfolio_2015-10-06.png
-thumb: thumb02.jpg
-carousel:
-- single01.jpg
-- single02.jpg
-- single03.jpg
-tagged: Website, Prototype, UI
+tagged: Website, UX/UI
 description: As an exploration in prototyping and website design, I have been working on the redesign of the website for Tokyo Marathon.
 Thoroughly challenging thinking through the wireframing and prototyping but ultimately rewarding.
-client:
-website:
+subjects: uxui
 ---

 Tokyo Marathon is listed as Top 10 World’s Best Marathons, while the event website is not up to the same standard.
 While I was registering for the 2016 race, my friends and I had difficulties in finding information and navigating through the web page.
 So I decided to take a closer look at the website, and explore how to make an improved site that is more effective, more engaging and more interactive.